ozt-ca/tjo.hatenablog.samples/radi_so/README.md

 This is the codebase for analysis of handmade GM counter by Dr. Satoru Ozaki, who is the father of Takashi J. Ozaki ([ozt-ca](https://github.com/ozt-ca/)).

 He learns Python coding at 75 years old, and even he gave an academic talk with the Python codes and related materials.
-Currently, he has been diagnosed as having terminal cancer.
+Currently (Nov 17 in 2021), he has been diagnosed as having terminal cancer.